SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/third-party-data-pull.md

 weight: 35
 ---

-Machine Learning Workbench (MLW) provides connectors to the various data sources such as {{< product-c8y-iot >}}, DataHub, and so on from where the data could be downloaded to start the machine learning model-building process.
+Machine Learning Workbench (MLW) provides connectors to the various data sources such as {{< product-c8y-iot >}}, or DataHub, from where the data could be downloaded to start the machine learning model-building process.

 <a name="cumulocity-iot"></a>
 ### Cumulocity IoT